 Everyone knows that the way to a college student’s heart is through food.
 Students are fed well and fed often throughout the night.
 From the catered opening reception to the midnight pizza party to the hot breakfast of bacon and eggs — it is the promise of abundant hot food that attracts the student volunteers.

-Creativity takes energy and what better way to stay energized than a 3:00 A.M.
-Dance party or surprise egg hunt.
-The student chapter of AIGA works really hard to get the students up and moving throughout the night.
+Creativity takes energy and what better way to stay energized than a early morning dance party or surprise egg hunt.
+The student chapter of AIGA works really hard to get the students up and moving throughout the event.

 Ever wonder if professors get giddy after no sleep?
-At the KUCD Designation Faculty, staff and alumni volunteer to stay up for 24 hours with the students.
+At the KUCD Designation, faculty, staff and alumni volunteer join in the fun with the students.
 Faculty and students begin to see each other as peers.
 Graphic designers working together to help the community.
 Lack of sleep is the great equalizer when it comes to collaborative bonding.

 This is a great way for our alumni to stay involved.
 Prizes are donated and raffled off to students at various points throughout the night.
 Design books, posters, gift cards, even a Disney vacation have been donated and keep the students motivated.
 If you are interested in donating prizes, please contact Professor Vicki Meloney at email@example.com.